anunna/blackarch-wiki/index.md

 # Contributing

 This wiki is maintained by the members of BlackArch Linux, including the BlackArch Linux community.
-Contributions are welcomed and appreciated.
+Contributions are welcome and encouraged.
 See the [Contributing](/CONTRIBUTING) documentation.
 Please keep in mind our [Code of Conduct](/CODE_OF_CONDUCT).